Fulgent Genetics (NASDAQ:FLGT) Issues FY 2022 Earnings Guidance

-Fulgent Genetics (NASDAQ:FLGT – Get Rating) issued an update on its FY 2022 earnings guidance on Wednesday morning.
-The company provided earnings per share guidance of $7.000-$7.000 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $6.490.
+Fulgent Genetics (NASDAQ:FLGT – Get Rating) updated its FY 2022 earnings guidance on Wednesday.
+The company provided EPS guidance of $7.000-$7.000 for the period, compared to the Thomson Reuters consensus EPS estimate of $6.490.
 The company issued revenue guidance of $600 million-$600 million, compared to the consensus revenue estimate of $587.87 million.Fulgent Genetics also updated its Q1 2022 guidance to EPS.

-Several equities analysts have recently weighed in on the company.
-Oppenheimer cut their target price on Fulgent Genetics from $141.00 to $125.00 and set an outperform rating on the stock in a research report on Tuesday, January 25th.
-Piper Sandler upped their target price on Fulgent Genetics from $80.00 to $85.00 in a research note on Tuesday, March 1st.
-Finally, Zacks Investment Research upgraded Fulgent Genetics to a strong-buy rating in a research report on Wednesday, February 9th.
+A number of equities research analysts recently commented on the company.
+Piper Sandler upped their price objective on Fulgent Genetics from $80.00 to $85.00 in a report on Tuesday, March 1st.
+Zacks Investment Research upgraded Fulgent Genetics to a strong-buy rating in a report on Wednesday, February 9th.
+Finally, Oppenheimer dropped their price objective on Fulgent Genetics from $141.00 to $125.00 and set an outperform rating for the company in a report on Tuesday, January 25th.

-In other Fulgent Genetics news, CFO Paul Kim sold 454 shares of Fulgent Genetics stock in a transaction on Thursday, March 3rd.
-The shares were sold at an average price of $56.31, for a total transaction of $25,564.74.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
-31.00% of the stock is owned by company insiders.
+In other Fulgent Genetics news, CFO Paul Kim sold 454 shares of the stock in a transaction dated Thursday, March 3rd.
+The stock was sold at an average price of $56.31, for a total value of $25,564.74.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+31.00% of the stock is owned by corporate insiders.

-A number of hedge funds have recently modified their holdings of the stock.
-Bank of New York Mellon Corp boosted its stake in shares of Fulgent Genetics by 7.2% in the 3rd quarter.
-Bank of New York Mellon Corp now owns 207,314 shares of the company’s stock valued at $18,648,000 after purchasing an additional 13,890 shares during the last quarter.
-Dimensional Fund Advisors LP raised its holdings in Fulgent Genetics by 3.4% during the 4th quarter.
-Dimensional Fund Advisors LP now owns 5,527 shares of the company’s stock worth $556,000 after buying an additional 182 shares during the period.
-Renaissance Technologies LLC bought a new position in shares of Fulgent Genetics during the 4th quarter worth approximately $634,000.
-State Street Corp grew its stake in shares of Fulgent Genetics by 0.6% in the fourth quarter.
-State Street Corp now owns 625,319 shares of the company’s stock valued at $62,901,000 after buying an additional 3,768 shares in the last quarter.
-Finally, Credit Suisse AG grew its stake in shares of Fulgent Genetics by 32.3% in the fourth quarter.
-Credit Suisse AG now owns 20,416 shares of the company’s stock valued at $2,054,000 after buying an additional 4,981 shares in the last quarter.
-38.33% of the stock is owned by hedge funds and other institutional investors.
+Large investors have recently bought and sold shares of the stock.
+Legal & General Group Plc grew its holdings in shares of Fulgent Genetics by 1.3% during the fourth quarter.
+Legal & General Group Plc now owns 88,471 shares of the company’s stock worth $8,899,000 after buying an additional 1,146 shares in the last quarter.
+Wells Fargo & Company MN grew its holdings in shares of Fulgent Genetics by 17.9% during the fourth quarter.
+Wells Fargo & Company MN now owns 62,324 shares of the company’s stock worth $6,270,000 after buying an additional 9,482 shares in the last quarter.
+Parametric Portfolio Associates LLC grew its holdings in shares of Fulgent Genetics by 30.9% during the fourth quarter.
+Parametric Portfolio Associates LLC now owns 56,297 shares of the company’s stock worth $5,663,000 after buying an additional 13,305 shares in the last quarter.
+California State Teachers Retirement System grew its holdings in shares of Fulgent Genetics by 3.8% during the fourth quarter.
+California State Teachers Retirement System now owns 27,607 shares of the company’s stock worth $2,777,000 after buying an additional 1,013 shares in the last quarter.
+Finally, Vident Investment Advisory LLC grew its holdings in shares of Fulgent Genetics by 4.0% during the fourth quarter.
+Vident Investment Advisory LLC now owns 23,463 shares of the company’s stock worth $2,360,000 after buying an additional 894 shares in the last quarter.
+Institutional investors and hedge funds own 38.33% of the company’s stock.

 Fulgent Genetics Company Profile (Get Rating)